withspectrum/spectrum/shared/analytics/README.md

 E.g. `Community Created`

 ### Modifiers can be added to event types to clarify meaning
-E.g. `Message Failed to Send`
+E.g. `Message Sent Failed`

 ### Events should contain as much metadata as possible for more comprehensive downstream analysis.
-If an event can be evaluated in the context of a parent entity (community, channel, or thread), those ids should be included.
+If an event can be evaluated in the context of a parent entity (community, channel, or thread), that parent data should be included.
 Include timestamps, actors, entities, and contextually-revelant strings (e.g. when tracking search results with 0 results, be sure to track the query string itself).

 ### The `userId` field on an event always signifies the user who performed the event